clairetsoi1129/ai-image-generation/README.md

 # ai-image-generation
 ## Introduction
-This AI Image generation application is refer to the step by step guide from JavaScript Mastery tutorial on AI Image Generation App with MERN https://www.youtube.com/watch?v=EyIvuigqDoA.
+This AI Image generation application is reference to the step by step guide from JavaScript Mastery tutorial on AI Image Generation App with MERN https://www.youtube.com/watch?v=EyIvuigqDoA.

 ## Technology